Cozumel, Mexico Snorkeling Guide

 Chankanaab Amusement Park

 Family oriented ocean themed amusement park, fun for the whole family and easy place for beginner snorkelers.
 Yes, its crowded and touristy but the snorkeling here is actually pretty good.
 There is easy access to the water, small caves and some coral towers out deeper.
 Also, on the south end of the park is a freshwater cave called a cenote, that causes the fuzzy water effect as freshwater interacts with saltwater.
-The fee to enter the park is $21 USD for adults and $14 for kids.
+There is a fee to enter the park.
 And you can even molest dolphins here if that’s your thing.

 Chankanaab Marine Reserve

 EXPERT ONLY!
 This is a one-way snorkel starting at Playa Corona and ending at Chankanaab Amusement Park.
 It follows the entire protected area of Chananaab Marine Reserve.
 Why this is an expert-only swim is the entire shoreline between these two points is a coral wall that is very difficult to exit from.
 You will have to commit to the entire swim of .5 miles with no chance of exiting early.
 Check the direction of the current before committing and make sure its favorable.
 Don’t try to fight the current, you are just going to lose.
 Also keep your eye out for marauding boats.
 Because of the buoy line at Playa Corona and the dolphin pen at Chankanaab Amusement Park, boats usually stay out a little farther but remain vigilant.